crossplane/crossplane/design/design-doc-composition.md

   infrastructure resource.
-* In the dynamic provisioning case a cluster scoped resource may be created by simply copying the spec of the requirement to that of the cluster scoped resource, avoiding the "double definition" problem.
+* In the dynamic provisioning case a cluster scoped resource may be created by simply copying the spec of the requirement to that of the cluster scoped resource, avoiding the "double definition" problem detailed below.

-Presuming an infrastructure operator wanted to publish a `MySQLInstanceRequirement` for their application operators to use, the infrastructure operator would:
+Presuming an infrastructure operator wanted to publish a `MySQLInstanceRequirement` for their application operators to use they would:

 1. Author a `InfrastructureDefinition` defining the schema and connection details of a cluster scoped `MySQLInstance`.
 1. Author at least one `Composition`, configuring how a `MySQLInstance` may be satisfied - for example by provisioning a `CloudSQLInstance`.
-1. Author an `InfrastructurePublication` to publish the `MySQLInstanceRequirement` kind for use by application operators.
+1. Publish the `MySQLInstanceRequirement` kind to application operators by authoring an `InfrastructurePublication` that references the `InfrastructureDefinition` they authored in step 1.

 Note that the `MySQLInstance` defined in step 1 of this process is inherently composable into other cluster scoped infrastructure resources.
 An infrastructure